ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

     Example: `Get-InformationBarrierRecipientStatus -Identity meganb`

     In this example, we are using an alias (*meganb*) for the Identity parameter.
 This cmdlet will return information that indicates whether the user is affected by an information barrier policy.
-(Its GUID will be listed as *ExoPolicyId*.)
+(Look for *ExoPolicyId: \<GUID>.)

     If the users are not included in information barrier policies, contact support.
 Otherwise, proceed to the next step.

-2. Check to see which segments are affected by an information barrier policy.
+2. Find out which segments are included in an information barrier policy.
 To do this, use the `Get-InformationBarrierPolicy` cmdlet with the Identity parameter.
 Use details, such as the policy GUID (ExoPolicyId) you received during the previous step, as an identity value.

     Example: `Get-InformationBarrierPolicy -Identity b42c3d0f-49e9-4506-a0a5-bf2853b5df6f`